thestennettreport/TheStennettReport.github.io/consequences/domestic/birthright_citizenship.md

 ### 9. KEY QUOTES

 * **"We're going to end birthright citizenship.
-It's ridiculous."
-(Donald Trump)**  This quote reflects Trump's disregard for the Constitution and his willingness to use inflammatory rhetoric to appeal to his base.
+It's ridiculous." <sup>(Donald Trump)</sup>**  This quote reflects Trump's disregard for the Constitution and his willingness to use inflammatory rhetoric to appeal to his base.
-* **"Birthright citizenship is a magnet for illegal immigration."
-(Donald Trump)**  This quote is a false claim often used to justify ending birthright citizenship.
+* **"Birthright citizenship is a magnet for illegal immigration." <sup>(Donald Trump)</sup>**  This quote is a false claim often used to justify ending birthright citizenship.
 * **"We need to protect American jobs and resources for American citizens."
 (Agenda 47, Immigration Reforms)**  This quote reflects the nationalist and exclusionary ideology behind the proposal to end birthright citizenship.

 ### 10. SUMMARY & SIGNIFICANCE